GID 1: HISTORY OF GRAPHIC DESIGN

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-- Weekly reading of lecture highlights covering subject matter from assigned textbook.
+- Example of required reading assignments: readings covering subject matter from assigned textbook